joergen7/devilfish-flotilla/mission-editor/tutorial-sub-standoff/index.rst

 Next, we define when the scenario concludes successfully for each controllable platform.

 First, we need to express that the Albany wins when it kills the Gepard.
-Right-click on the Gepard and select ``Add Attached Trigger``.
+Right-click on the Albany and select ``Add Attached Trigger``.
 Place the trigger somewhere on the map chart.
 Now, set the trigger properties as follows:

 =================== ===============
 Key                 Value
 =================== ===============
-Apply Trigger To    SSN 753
+Apply Trigger To    K 335
 Trigger Name        T01
 Trigger Type        Goal Trigger
 Trigger Activation  Kill